gmarmstrong/dotfiles/README.md

 This is my dotfiles repository.
 There are many like it, but this one is mine.
-My dotfiles repository is my best friend.
-It is my life.
-I must master it as I must master my life.
-Without me, my dotfiles repository is useless.
-Without my dotfiles repository, I am useless.

 # Description